Infrared Phonon Thermoreflectance in Polar Dielectrics

-In this letter, we expand the range of viable transducers into the mid-infrared regime, specifically by leveraging the optical modes present in dielectrics to achieve higher thermoreflectance coefficients for stronger signals and enhanced absorption for more intense thermal events.
-Using variable-angle spectroscopic ellipsometry, we measure $dR/dT$ for a series of dielectric materials across the mid-infrared range.
-Our temperature-dependent ellipsometry results provide precise calculations of $dn/dT$ and $dk/dT$ for these materials, allowing for a direct comparison of transducer efficiency.
-To quantify the effectiveness of materials in pump-probe thermoreflectance measurements, we introduce a transducer figure of merit (FOM) accounting for the absorption of pump energy as well as the intensity of the probe thermoreflectance signal.
-Notably, we observe that the thermoreflectance of dielectric materials can exceed that of commonly used metal transducers, resulting in an enhanced FOM and demonstrating the potential of dielectrics as superior alternatives for mid-infrared thermoreflectance applications.
+In this letter, we extend the range of viable transducers into the mid-infrared by leveraging optical phonons in dielectrics to achieve higher thermoreflectance coefficients for stronger signals and greater absorption for more intense thermal events.
+Using variable-angle spectroscopic ellipsometry, we measure $dR/dT$ for several dielectric materials across the mid-infrared.
+Our temperature-dependent ellipsometry results provide quantitatively determined values of $dn/dT$ and $dk/dT$ for these materials, allowing for direct comparison of transducer efficiency.
+To quantify the effectiveness of materials in pump-probe thermoreflectance measurements, we introduce a transducer figure of merit (FOM) that accounts for both pump absorption and probe signal strength.
+Notably, we observe that the thermoreflectance of dielectrics can exceed that of common metal transducers, yielding a higher FOM and highlighting the potential of dielectrics as effective alternatives for mid-infrared thermoreflectance applications.

-The principal parameter needed to transduce the optical response of a material to temperature, is the functionality of the material's reflectivity.
-At a normal incidence, a material's reflectivity is found from the Fresnel equations as
+The principal parameter for transducing the optical response of a material to temperature is its reflectance.
+At normal incidence, it is given by the Fresnel equations as

-where the optical constants $n$ and $k$ represent the refractive index and the extension coefficient, respectively.
-Both $n$ and $k$ can be derived from optical measurements, and are related to the complex dielectric function $\varepsilon = {n}^2 + i {k}^2$.
-The dielectric behavior of polar dielectrics in the infrared region can be modeled by use of standard Lorentzian modes~\cite{lorentzTheoryElectronsIts1909} of the dielectric function as
+where $n$ and $k$ represent the refractive index and the extension coefficient, respectively.
+Both $n$ and $k$ can be derived from optical measurements and are related to the complex dielectric function $\varepsilon = ({n} + i {k})^2$.
+The dielectric behavior of polar dielectrics in the infrared can be modeled using the standard Lorentz model~\cite{lorentzTheoryElectronsIts1909} as

-where $A_j$, and $\omega_j$ are the amplitude and centroid frequency of the $j^{th}$ mode, respectively.
-The breadth or dampening associated with each mode is given by $\Gamma_{j}$.

-To experimentally determine the magnitude of induced reflectance following a thermal excitation, we employ a standard transient thermoreflectance technique.
-A 32W Spectra-Physics 1040 nm seed laser is split into two paths.
-The probe path utilizes an optical parametric amplifier (OPA) to tune the wavelength within the range of 2–16 microns, while the pump path is directed through a second harmonic generation crystal to produce a 520 nm wavelength beam, as shown in Fig 1a.
-The probe is delayed relative to the pump (via advancing the pump) and guided to the sample surface in an off-angle configuration to minimize the pump bleed-through.
-The reflected probe is then spatially filtered from the pump and focused onto an MCT detector.